bwvoss/failure-patterns-essay/README.md

 >
 > Harold Abelson and Gerald Jay Sussman from "Structure and Interpretation of Computer Programs"

-Most systems have multiple ways to fail.
-Some fail silently, some return default data or null objects, some throw an error to be handled and some raise an exception that stops the flow of execution all together.
-In systems like this, our pre and post conditions are varied and inconclusive.
-Keeping a mental model of system convention logically organized becomes much more difficult to accomplish.
+Some systems fail silently, some return default data or null objects, some throw an error to be handled and some raise an exception that stops the flow of execution all together.
+Variance in error handling convention adds complexity.
+A system is simpler and better prepared for fault tolerance when components fail uniformly, and fast.
+Uniform post-conditions and failing fast provides simplicity, security and more generic error handlers.

-We must make sure all of our components have uniform pre and post conditions even if failure happens.
-Erlang chooses to fail fast, and Go treats an error as an explicit, uniform mechanism for indicating failure.
-When we fail fast in one way, then the pre-conditions of our component become simpler, and our error handlers become more understandable and generic to produce consistent post-conditions.

 ##### Keep the Happy Path Oblivious To Error Handling

-About a year ago Michael Feathers introduced me to a concept he called "The Chocolate Shell and the Creamy Center".
-It describes the idea that error handling is a separate reponsibility from the happy path code.
-I love the metaphor -- who hasn't eaten some candy with a chocolate shell and a creamy center?
-Error handling is something that leaks and dirties the pristine happy path that we rely on -- unless we encapsulate it first.
+Michael Feathers introduced me to a concept he called "The Chocolate Shell and the Creamy Center".
+It's a wonderful metaphor to describe the idea that error handling should live in a separate place from the happy path.

-Keeping the happy path and failure paths as decoupled as possible gives our code a greater level of readability and maintainability, even as our application needs to handle more use cases.
+Keeping the happy path and failure paths decoupled improves readability and maintainability for both states the application may find itself.

 ##### Errors are Mechanisms for Communication

-Just as we will organize our code in a way to promote communication, the errors we see after something goes wrong must also be designed to be read.

-There are two segments of user that should see an error: the system and engineers, and the public.
+Just like code, write errors to be read by someone else.
+There are two consumers of errors: the engineers, and the public.
 The public should never see a stack trace.
-Not only can leaking stack traces be a security concern, but also a despondent user experience.
-Users should have a nice error message and information on what they can do in the meantime.
+Leaking stack traces are a security concern and provide a lackluster user experience.

-The system and engineers need data structured in a way that makes diagnosis and problem analysis easy.
-As an engineer debugging a problem, knowing what data was in play and around what parts of the code would be nice to have along with the error.
-Give the engineer a context to make remediation easier.
+Engineers need data structured in a way that makes diagnosis and problem analysis easy.
+A more complete context results in faster remediation and happier engineers.
+Automated tools and systems commonly analyze data for alerting or investigative purposes.
+Ensure the data is easy to programatically transform and load.

-Submit the data in a way that also makes programatic analysis of the problem easy.
-Not only does this allow the engineers to develop tools to more easily analyze problems, but it works well with alerting and auditing software.

-Rememeber that when things go wrong, people see it.
-Give them a great user experience.
+Remember that when things go wrong, people see it.
+Errors don't hide.

-### <a name="imp"></a> Applying the Lessons
+### <a name="imp"></a> Implementing Error Handling the Right Way

 > Proper error handling is an essential requirement of good software.
 >